Best Value for Money

 And of course, you can personalize the ‘theme’ and content of your emails to make them fit with your brand’s look and feel.

-Here’s a quick overview of the monthly price and transaction fees for each of Square Online Store’s plans:
+Here’s a quick overview of the monthly price and transaction fees for each of Square Online’s plans:

 |Plan||Monthly cost (when billed monthly)||Monthly cost (when billed annually)||Transaction fee|